davecheney/gophercon2018-performance-tuning-workshop/3-profiling/1-profiling.md

 	...
 }
 ```
-We'll use the profile package throughout this workshop, but feel free to ask me in a break to demonstrate how to use the `runtime/pprof` interface directly.
+We'll use the profile package throughout this section.
+Later in the day we'll touch on using the `runtime/pprof` interface directly.

-## Using pprof
+### Using pprof

 Now that we've talked about what pprof can measure, and how to generate a profile, let's talk about how to use pprof to analyse a profile.